IBM-Bluemix-Docs/hypersecure-dbaas/webui-cluster.md

 ## Creating a database cluster

 <ol>
-<li>Click on the IBM HyperSecure DBaaS catalog entry to open the service configuration screen.</li>
+<li>Click on the HyperSecure DBaaS catalog entry to open the service configuration screen.</li>
 <li>Enter the required values.
 	<dl>
 		<dt>Service name:</dt>